onyx-lang/onyx-book/src/syntax/literals.md

 # Literals
 ## Boolean Literals
 Onyx contains standard the boolean literals: `true` and `false`.
 They must be spelled all-lowercase as they are actually just global symbols.
-These means if you are feeling particularly evil, you could change what `true` and `false` mean in a particular scope.
+These means if you are feeling particularly evil, you could change what `true` and `false` mean in a particular scope, but I *highly* recommend you don't.

 ## Numeric Literals
 Onyx contains the following numeric literals: